Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Preliminaries and Research Scope

 \subsubsection{Data-driven vs. Knowledge-driven}

-From another perspective, edge cases can be classified as data-driven or knowledge-driven ones.
-Data-driven edge cases are identified through the analysis of large datasets, leveraging statistical methods or machine learning algorithms to detect anomalies and unexpected patterns.
-Knowledge-driven edge cases are managed by integrating expert knowledge and predefined rules into the system.
-This approach relies on the understanding and anticipation of potential problems based on domain expertise, historical precedents, and theoretical models.
+Edge-case identification methods can be classified as data-driven or knowledge-driven techniques.
+Data-driven techniques identify the edge cases through the analysis of large datasets by leveraging statistical methods or machine learning algorithms.
+Knowledge-driven edge cases are managed by integrating expert knowledge and rely on the understanding and anticipation of potential problems based on domain expertise, historical precedents, and theoretical models.
 It emphasizes a proactive stance where systems are equipped with the necessary logic to handle known edge cases even before they are encountered.
 These two approaches offer a supplementary strategy for tackling edge cases.